-A few weeks ago, I received an email from a reader seeking ideas for a pumpkin cocktail.
-Kim Reynick, a friend of my brother’s who lives in San Francisco, was putting together a cocktail menu for an upcoming event and wanted to feature a pumpkin drink for guests.
-After exchanging a few emails discussing some options, she came up with a recipe that I wanted to share with everyone.
+A few weeks ago, we received an email from a reader seeking ideas for a pumpkin cocktail.
+Kim Reynick, a friend of the family, lives in San Francisco and was putting together a cocktail menu for an upcoming event.
+She wanted to feature a pumpkin drink for guests.
+After exchanging a few emails discussing some options, she came up with a recipe that we wanted to share with everyone.

 Inventing a cocktail completely from scratch can be a challenge, especially when there are specific constraints.
 Often, time is your biggest enemy, preventing you from testing long infusions or obtaining hard-to-find ingredients.
 Other times it’s the guests themselves that pose the greatest challenge.
 You could create something mind-blowing and unique, but it has to have crowd-appeal if it’s going to be a success at an event.
 If boozy flavor profiles, bitter aperitifs and esoteric liqueurs might alienate your guests, you would do better to reward them with something they vaguely recognize.
 Remember, they will be taking a chance on your creation—hopefully something they’ve never seen before—so it helps to have a plan that includes their expectations.